-Cash flow provided by continuing operating activities was \$173 million in 2012 compared with \$15 million in 2011.
+Cash flow provided by operating activities was \$173 million in 2012 compared with \$15 million in 2011.
 The \$158 million increase was primarily attributable to higher television segment profit in an election year.

-In addition to the changes in segment profit, changes in working capital increased cash flow from operating activities by \$61 million in 2012 and decreased cash flow from continuing operations by \$42 million in 2011.
+In addition to the changes in segment profit, changes in working capital increased cash flow from operating activities by \$61 million in 2012 and decreased cash flow from operations by \$42 million in 2011.
 The primary factors affecting the changes in working capital are described below.

 - We received \$25 million in 2012 for refunds of prior year taxes from the carryback of our 2011 net operating loss, decreasing our working capital.
-The tax receivable increased working capital by the same amount in 2011. - The timing of collections of accounts receivable decreased working capital by \$10 million in 2012 due to the high level of political adverting in 2012 which is collected in advance. - Working capital was increased by \$8 million in 2011 due to the timing of network affiliation payments.
-During 2010 we did not make network affiliation payments to ABC while we were negotiating the renewal of our affiliation agreements.
-The network affiliation payments were made in 2011 upon execution of the renewals. - Accruals for higher payments under our incentive plans decreased working capital by \$5 million in 2012.
+The tax receivable increased working capital by the same amount in 2011. - The timing of collections of accounts receivable increased working capital by \$10 million in 2012 due to the high level of political advertising in 2012 which is collected in advance.